 Additional Eye Tests

 Depending on your dog’s condition, we may do additional tests to rule out other possibilities.
-These tests may include ophthalmoscopy, ultrasound, eye staining tests, and a slit lamp examination.
+These tests may include ultrasound, eye staining tests, and a slit lamp examination.

 These can help us further assess your dog's cornea, retina, iris, and lens.
 They also help us determine the cause, which can be corneal ulcers, tumors, internal bleeding, or lens displacement.

-The main goals for the glaucoma in dogs treatment process are to reduce intraocular pressure, manage symptoms, and provide relief.
-Medicines will be the first option given to provide relief and comfort.
+The main goals of glaucoma treatment in dogs are to reduce intraocular pressure, manage symptoms, and provide relief.

 Prostaglandin analogs.
-Helps increase the outflow of fluid
+Helps increase the outflow of fluid and are effective for acute cases.

 Beta-blockers.
-Reduces fluid production in the eyes.
+Reduces fluid production in the eyes, but often used in conjunction with other medications.

 Enucleation.
 In severe cases, the dog’s eye will be removed and sutured shut.